cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     // check that the timeout height hasn't already passed in the local client tracking the receiving chain latestClientHeight = client.latestClientHeight()
     assert(timeoutHeight === 0 || latestClientHeight < timeoutHeight)
+    // NOTE - What is the commit port?
+Should be the sourcePort?
+If yes, in the packet we should put destPort and destID?
     // if the sequence doesn't already exist, this call initializes the sequence to 0 sequence = channelStore.get(nextSequenceSendPath(commitPort, sourceID))